aeon-toolkit/aeon/docs/mentoring.md

 4. Dempster, A., Schmidt, D.F. and Webb, G.I., 2023.
 Hydra: Competing convolutional
 kernels for fast and accurate time series classification.
 Data Mining and Knowledge Discovery, pp.1-27.

+### Visualisation
+1. Explainable AI with the shapelet transform (Southampton intern project).

+This project will focus on explainable AI for time series classification (TSC) [1], specifically the family of algorithms based on shapelets [2].
+Shapelets are small sub certain shape of heartbeat, perhaps a short irregularity, might be useful in predicting the medical condition.
+We will look at the shapelet transform classifier [3].
+This finds a large set of shapelets from the training data and uses them to build a classifier.
+We want to develop tools to help us visualise the output of the search for good shapelets to help explain why predictions are made.
+This project is not tied to a specific data set.
+It is to develop tools to help any user of the toolkit.
+It will involve learning about aeon and making contributions to open source toolkits, familiarisation with the shapelet code and the development of a visualisation tool to help relate shapelets back to the training data.
+An outline for the project is

+Weeks 1-2: Familiarisation with open source, aeon and the visualisation module.
+Make contribution for a good first issue.
+Weeks 3-4: Understand the shapelet transfer algorithm, engage in ongoing discussions for possible improvements, run experiments to create predictive models for a test data set Weeks 5-6: Design and prototype visualisation tools for shapelets, involving a range of summary measures and visualisation techniques, including plotting shapelets on training data, calculating frequency, measuring similarity between
+Weeks 7-8: Debug, document and make PRs to merge contributions into the aeon toolkit.

+[1] Bagnall, A., Lines, J., Bostrom, A., Large, J. and Keogh, E. The great time series classification bake off: a review and experimental evaluation of recent algorithmic advances.
+Data Mining and Knowledge Discovery, Volume 31, pages 606–660, (2017)
+[2] Ye, L., Keogh, E. Time series shapelets: a novel technique that allows accurate, interpretable and fast classification.
+Data Min Knowl Disc 22, 149–182 (2011). https://doi.org/10.1007/s10618-010-0179-5
+[3] Lines, L., Davis, L., Hills, J. and Bagnall, A. A shapelet transform for time series classification, KDD '12: Proceedings of the 18th ACM SIGKDD international conference on Knowledge discovery and data mining (2012) https://doi.org/10.1145/2339530.2339579

 ### Documentation